owncloud/ocis/changelog/unreleased/fix-auth-allow-empty-cred-chain.md

-Bugfix: fix reva config of frontend service to avoid missleading error logs
+Bugfix: fix reva config of frontend service to avoid misleading error logs

 We set an empty Credentials chain for the frontend service now.
 In ocis all non-reva token authentication is handled by the proxy.
-This avoid irritating error messages about the missing 'auth-bearer' service.
+This avoids irritating error messages about the missing 'auth-bearer' service.

 https://github.com/owncloud/ocis/pull/7934